assafdori/bypass-mdm/README.md

 9. Choose 1 for Autobypass.

-10. Press Enter to leave the default username (Apple).
+10. Press Enter to leave the default username 'Apple'.

-11. Enter password '1234'.
+11. Press Enter to leave the default  password '1234'.

 12. Wait for the script to finish & Reboot your Mac.